Cancer Research UK logo.

-Before you have treatment, the radiotherapy team plans your external beam radiotherapy.
-This means working out the amount (dose) of radiotherapy you need and exactly where you need it.
+Before you have radiotherapy treatment for skin cancer, you have a planning appointment.
+This means working out the amount of radiotherapy you need and exactly where you need it.

 There are 2 main types of radiotherapy, external and internal radiotherapy (brachytherapy).
 You usually have external radiotherapy for non melanoma skin cancer.
 But in some cases your doctor might use brachytherapy, although this is less common.